 8. Do not personalize

 Like beliefs, we sometimes forget that we can choose to take something personally or not, even if it was meant as a personal attack.
 If a spouse asks you to pick up your shoes, you actually have a choice: “Ok, they are my shoes, and I pick them up.”
-But, even this small request can be personalized simply by weaving a story that says he/she is a nag.
+But, even this small request can be personalized simply by weaving a story that says your spouse is a nag.
 Now, what if it’s really true?
 Your spouse is relentless, doesn’t appreciate you, or doesn’t help you very often.
 You can still choose to NOT personalize and to (1) pick up your shoes and (2) have a nonreactive conversation about how you feel and what you would like to change in the relationship.

 As with any hobby or sport, learning to communicate will take commitment and dedication to ensure progression.
 But by applying these guiding principles, your family communications—whether the discussion is about estate planning or health issues—become not only an opportunity to resolve concerns affecting multiple generations but, most importantly, an opportunity to inspire a collective investment in the most important asset of all: your family.